EPhan077/Favoree/readme.md

 ## Bootstrap

 The bootstrap framework was utilized with a mix of customed CSS.
-SCSS and Gulp was also used for the help of deployment.
+SASS and Gulp was also used for the help of deployment.

 ## Upcoming Focus

 Better browser compatibility.
 I have yet to learn on how to perform this successfully.
 The ever challenging task.
 I hope to hone in on this in future courses.

 ## Website Link